Teekola/flappy-elixir/README.md

 # FlappyElixir

 Required to have PostgreSQL database installed locally, and there has to be a user with username postgres, password postgres.
+Then need to install dependencies using mix deps.get and then node_modules in the assets folder using npm install

 To start your Phoenix server: